yashamon/web2/index.md

 Submitted papers and preprints

-[Global Fukaya category I: Quantum Novikov conjecture][5] 42 pages
+[Global Fukaya category I: Quantum Novikov conjecture][5], 42 pages

-[Global Fukaya category II:  singular connections, quantum obstruction theory, and other applications][6]
+[Global Fukaya category II:  singular connections, quantum obstruction theory, and other applications][6] 44 pages

 > > The above pair of papers have a slightly different title on arxiv.

-[Conformal symplectic Weinstein conjecture and non-squeezing][18], arxiv
+[Conformal symplectic Weinstein conjecture and non-squeezing][18], arxiv 26 pages

 [Pseudoholomoprhic curves on the lcs-fication of contact manifolds][Oh]